w3c/trace-context/spec/21-http_response_header_format.md

 #### trace-id

 This is the ID of the whole trace forest and is used to uniquely identify a <a href="#dfn-distributed-traces">distributed trace</a> through a system.
 It is represented as a 16-byte array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes as zero (`00000000000000000000000000000000`) is considered an invalid value.

+The value of `trace-id` SHOULD be globally unique.
+One recommended method to ensure global uniqueness, as well as to address some privacy and security considerations, to a satisfactory degree of certainty is to randomly (or pseudo-randomly) generate the `trace-id`.
+Implementers SHOULD use a `trace-id` generation method which randomly (or pseudo-randomly) generates at least the right-most 7 bytes of the ID.
+If the right-most 7 bytes are randomly (or pseudo-randomly) generated, the corresponding [random trace id flag](#random-trace-id-flag) SHOULD be set.
+For more details, see [considerations for trace-id field generation](#considerations-for-trace-id-field-generation).

-If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), tracing systems MUST ignore the `traceresponse`.
+If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceparent`.

-See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.

 #### child-id

-This is the ID of the operation of the callee (in some systems known as the span id) and is used to uniquely identify an operation within a trace.
+This is the ID of the operation of the callee (in some tracing systems, this is known as the `span-id`, where a `span` is the execution of a client request) and is used to uniquely identify an operation within a trace.
 It is represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes as zero (`0000000000000000`) is considered an invalid value.

+Vendors MUST ignore the `traceresponse` when the `child-id` is invalid (for example, if it contains non-lowercase hex characters).

 #### trace-flags

+The current version of this specification (`00`) supports only two flags: `sampled` and `random-trace-id`.

 An <a data-cite='!BIT-FIELD#firstHeading'>8-bit field</a> that provides additional information about how the callee handled the trace such as sampling, trace level, etc. These flags are recommendations given by the callee rather than strict rules to follow for three reasons: